 2-Day Event to be Held Weekend of April 16-18

-Waterbury, VT and Naples, ME — American-Canadian Tour (ACT) and Pro All Star Series (PASS) officials have announced the 2020 Northeast Classic at Loudon’s New Hampshire Motor Speedway (NHMS) has been cancelled.
-The inaugural edition of the event will now take place on April 16 and 17, 2021.
+Waterbury, VT and Naples, ME — American-Canadian Tour (ACT) and Pro All Stars Series (PASS) officials have confirmed the dates for the inaugural Northeast Classic at Loudon’s New Hampshire Motor Speedway.
+The long-awaited event will be held on the weekend of April 16-18, 2021.